 What to do there: Peruse the large selection of goods at Patpong Night Market, where you’ll find everything from novelty gadgets and slogan t-shirts to crafts from the hill tribes of Northern Thailand and typical souvenirs.
-Do be sure to haggle if you want to buy anything as prices are often over-inflated.
-Experience Bangkok’s adult-focused night scene in one of the beer bars or go go bars, and watch as people shimmy against poles and perform erotic dances on the stages.
-Do be cautious of scams, however, and always check prices beforehand.
+Be sure to haggle if you want to buy anything, as prices are often over-inflated.
+Experience Bangkok’s adult-focused night scene in one of the beer bars or go-go bars, and watch as people shimmy against poles and perform erotic dances on the stages.
+Be cautious of scams, however, and always check prices beforehand.

 Why it’s awesome: Jim Thompson House Museum is the former home of the mystery-surrounded silk magnate often referred to as the Thai Silk King.
 American-born Jim Thompson helped to revolutionise the Thai silk industry, bringing the gorgeous silk products to the world while providing much-needed work for rural Thai families.
 The house was built in the 1950s in a traditional Thai style using old teak buildings from various parts of the country.
 The old wooden buildings were reassembled and repurposed in their present Bangkok site.
 Surrounded by lush garden and alongside a canal, the charming buildings contain Thompson’s extensive art collection and Buddhist statues.